webtoucher/agora-recorder-samples/README.md

 AGORA_CERTIFICATE=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-You can get the AppID and the certificate on you [project settings page](https://console.agora.io/projects)
+You can get the AppID and the certificate on your [project settings page](https://console.agora.io/projects)

 Installation is done using the follow command: